JacopoWolf/PotatoChatProtocol/docs/PCP-Min.md

 - Topics lenght is min **3** to max **64** characters

 ## 0x - messages

 ### 01 - user to user
-once connected to the server, the user will have to know the other user's name to directly chat with him.
+Once connected to the server, the user will have to know the other user's name to directly chat with him.

 It also sends it's unique id sent when initializing the connection.